 The crux of the document is that Linwood Cemetery is recognised as an important heritage site, worth preserving, and sets down a set of strategies and recommendations for its conservation.

-Since the Canterbury Earthquakes (September 2010 to present time), the Christchurch City Council has had other priorities in ensuring the safety of its residents and in progressing ‘The Rebuild’.
-The Friends of Linwood Cemetery have felt in inappropriate to put pressure on the CCC to review the Conservation Plan for Linwood Cemetery and continue to wait for developments that allow the review to happen.
-Meanwhile The Friends continue to raise public awareness of the need to preserve Linwood Cemetery, research the lives of the people interred there and do their best to keep the cemetery tidy and gardened.
+Meanwhile the Friends continue to raise public awareness of the need to preserve Linwood Cemetery, research the lives of the people interred there and do their best to keep the cemetery tidy and gardened.

-For further City Council information relating to Conservation Plans, please contact the Heritage Team, Strategic & Planning Group, email email@example.com, phone 941 8999.
+- City Council Conservation Plans, please contact the Heritage Team, Strategic & Planning Group, email firstname.lastname@example.org, phone 941 8999.